Niobium and the EU Green Dreams or War Machines?

 Fecha de publicación:

 In late 2019, European Commission President Ursula von der Leyen launched the European Green Deal, aiming for net-zero carbon emissions by 2050.
 The EU’s Green Deal Industrial Plan seeks to establish a leading green technology industry by securing critical raw materials (CRMs) necessary for green technologies.
 However, concerns arise that the EU’s green agenda might mask the sourcing of CRMs for carbon-intensive and military purposes.
 This briefing reveals niobium’s supply chain, primarily serving the automotive, aerospace, and arms industries, questioning whether the Green Deal’s goals are compromised.
-Are we truly advancing green technology, or inadvertently fueling traditional industries?
+Are we truly advancing green technology, or inadvertently fuelling traditional industries?

 cover image